StarksRepo/Elastic-SIEM-Lab/README.md

 4. Choose your region and the deployment size that fits your needs and click on "Create Deployment".
 5. Wait for the configuration to complete and once it is complete, click "continue".

-## Task 2: Setting up the Linux VM
+## Step 2: Setting up the Linux VM
 Now, we need to set up the Linux VM.
 You can use any Linux OS and virtualization software for this, but I used Kali Linux and Oracle VirtualBox.

 1. Download the Kali Linux VM from the official Kali website at https://www.kali.org/get-kali/#kali-virtual-machines.